Ingrid Persaud: Writing career

 Persaud began writing in her 40s, after working as a legal academic and visual artist.

-She has also written for National Geographic.

-She has since written for the magazines Granta, Prospect and Pree, as well as The Guardian and the I newspaper.
+She has also written for National Geographic, Granta, Prospect and Pree, as well as The Guardian and the I newspaper.

 Love After Love

-Persaud's debut novel was published on March 31, 2020 by Faber & Faber in the UK and August 4, 2020 through One World/Random House in the USA.
+Persaud's debut novel was published on 31 March 2020 by Faber & Faber in the UK and 4 August 2020 through One World/Random House in the USA.

 The story, set in modern-day Trinidad, centres the Ramdin-Chetan family, told from three separate perspectives: Betty Ramdin, her son Solo, and their lodger Mr Chetan.
 These characters form an unconventional household full of love and affection until the night when a glass of rum, a heart to heart and a terrible truth explodes the family unit, driving them apart.
 The novel asks us to consider what happens at the very brink of human forgiveness, and offers hope to anyone who has loved and lost and has yet to find their way back.

 The book examines love in many iterations and also highlights the treatment of gay people in the Caribbean, the fragility of life as an undocumented migrant in the United States, as well as traditional religious beliefs contrasted with unconventional spirituality.

 She received critical acclaim including from The Guardian's reviewer, who said, "Persaud gives us a captivating interrogation of love in all its forms, how it heals and how it harms, the twists and torments of obsession (mania), sex and romance (eros), family (storge), friendship (philia), acceptance or rejection by the community, and so on."
 The New York Times stated: "Great books about love, like this one, feel like precious and impossible gifts.
 We should cherish the writers who provide them."

 The title of Persaud's novel refers to a poem of the same name by Caribbean author and poet Derek Walcott.